gantoreno/iris/README.md

-# Iris: C++ Neural Network Engine
+# Iris: A C++ Neural Network Engine

-Iris is an experimental neural network engine, built with C++.
+Iris is an experimental neural network engine, built from scratch with C++.

 ## Usage